JawdatK/B.Sc.Thesis/README.md

 # B.Sc.Thesis
-Degree Projects in Computer Science (Email attacks : Investigation about the vulnerability of the Swedish organizations against email threats)
+Degree Projects in Computer Science

+## Email attacks: Investigation about the vulnerability of the Swedish organizations against email threats

 ## Abstract
 Email is an essential form of communication for organizations.
 Nevertheless, with